OpenSEMBA/fdtd/doc/smbjson.md

   + `[resistance]` which defaults to `0.0`,
   + `[inductance]` which defaults to `0.0`,
   + `[capacitance]` which defaults to `1e22`.
 + SPICE models can used in a termination.
-In this case the `type` is `model`, and is defined with:
+In this case the `type` is `circuit`, and is defined with:
   + `[file]` which is the name of the file where the SPICE model is defined
   + `[name]` which is the name of the subcircuit as defined inside `file`

+There is an optional key which is needed in case the termination is attached to a N-port circuit, `circuitPort`.
+This must be an integer which indicates to which port in the circuit defined in the [subcircuits](#subcircuits) is attached.

 **Example:**